What Kind of Church Are You Going To?

 This church was loyal to God even in the midst of persecution, but it had some serious flaws which they needed to repent of.
 They tolerated false teachings like that of Balaam, the false prophet who attempted to defeat the children of Israel as they came out of Egypt, by encouraging Israel’s enemies to seduce them through sex and festivals of immorality, causing God to turn His back on them.
 (See Numbers chapters 22 to 24)

 Surrounded by this kind of culture, the church of Pergamum suffered from constant temptation and a spirit of compromise, as these false teachings and heathen idol worshiping practices kept infiltrating the church.
-Idol worship and sexual compromise is rampant among churches today.
+Idol worship and sexual compromise are rampant among churches today.
 Fornication, adultery, and homosexuality have become common practices among Christians.
 Many church-goers like to have their crosses, crucifixes, icons, images of various “saints,” movie stars, actresses, pop stars and rock and roll musicians and sports figures.
 It is all a form of idolatry.
-And among some of the churches nowadays, many virtually worship a so-called mighty “man of God”; his memory, his personality, his charisma; and will follow him “right or wrong, ” as they put him on a pedestal.
+And among some of the churches nowadays, many virtually worship a so-called mighty “man of God”; his memory, his personality, his charisma; and will follow him “right or wrong,” as they put him on a pedestal.

 Next in line would be the church of Thyatira, which is located in western Asia Minor about 42 miles inland from the Aegean Sea.
 The ancient city was known for its textiles and dyeing trade, and is now known as the Turkish city of Akhisar.